|

 for many because it is a small and manageable city full

-of great restaurants, cafes, nightlife and friendly,
+of great restaurants, cafes, nightlife, lots of interesting shops and friendly, people.

 |